oap-project/gazelle_plugin/docs/User-Guide.md

 ## Get started

-To enable Gazelle Plugin, the previous built jar `spark-columnar-core-<version>-jar-with-dependencies.jar` should be added to Spark configuration.
-We also recommend to use `spark-arrow-datasource-standard-<version>-jar-with-dependencies.jar`.
-We will demonstrate an example by using both jar files.
+To enable Gazelle Plugin, the previous built jar `spark-columnar-core-<version>-jar-with-dependencies.jar` and `spark-arrow-datasource-standard-<version>-jar-with-dependencies.jar` should be added to Spark configuration.
+As of 1.3.1 release, a new shim layer was introduced to work with Spark minor releases.
+The shim layer also have two jars`spark-sql-columnar-shims-common-<version>-SNAPSHOT.jar` and `spark-sql-columnar-shims-<spark-version>-<version>-SNAPSHOT.jar`
+We will demonstrate an example with Spark 3.2.1 by here.
 SPARK related options are:

 * `spark.driver.extraClassPath` : Set to load jar file to driver.